-For free services, the customer of the service provider is the advertiser.
+For free services such as these, the customers of the service provider are the advertisers.

 The product offered by the service provider to advertisers is a combination of the service itself and the users of the service.
 In other words, free users are a part of a product offering for advertisers.